tanem/express-backbone-boilerplate/README.md

 # Node Backbone Carousel

-A small project I used to figure out how to wire up a simple Node/Express based dev environment.
+A small demo project I used to figure out how to wire up an ExpressJS/Backbone app.

 ## Dependencies